shameer/Culturia/README.md

 I've also been thinking about hyper[graph]{viz}(or). #mezangelle

 ### 2015/10/05 - A Series Of Unlikely Explanations

 In the previous paragraph, I did not talk about my research on the tasks of NLP outside the word2vec things.
 There is different steps and level of "understanding" of a sentence in NLP: lexical, syntaxic, semantic.
 The research done as part of [Combinatorial Categorical Grammar](https://en.wikipedia.org/wiki/Combinatory_categorial_grammar) are interesting.
-Even if some how it different from dependency grammar it seems to me that having logical reprensentation of a sentence is the goal of both methods.
+Even if some how it's different from dependency grammar.
+It seems to me that having logical reprensentation of a sentence is the goal of both methods.
 As the [tutorial explains](http://yoavartzi.com/tutorial/) in CCG the method to infer this logic relations is via unsupervised learning.
 This is really painful because a) I don't know that technics b) I don't like it
 c) most importantly it requires an annotated corpus.

-Nilas raised an important drawback of the approach I've taken with the database where there is basicaly no transient atom states and that everything is propagated synchronously to the hard disk.
+Nilas raised an important drawback of the approach I've taken with the database where there no transient atom states and everything is propagated synchronously to the hard disk.
 This can slow down significantly computation.
 I have real use case example yet.

 I had a quick look at [minikanren](http://minikanren.org) it looks like the best candidate to implement my algorithms as soon as know which algorithm I